nanoporetech/dorado-docs/docs/models/models.md

 Typically for each model generation, 3 models are available and are named `fast`, `hac` (high-accuracy), and `sup` (super-accurate).
 These are in order of increasing basecalling accuracy where `fast` is the least accurate and `sup` is the most accurate.
-In general, larger models are more accurate but are more computationally expesinve to evaluate.
+In general, larger models are more accurate but are more computationally expensive to evaluate.

 As such, **we recommend the `hac` model for most users** as it strikes the best balance between accuracy and computational cost.